Transliterate/Convert in ANY Tamil font

 ஃ அ ஆ இ ஈ உ ஊ எ ஏ ஐ ஒ ஓ ஔ க் ங் ச் ஞ் ட் ண் த் ந் ப் ம் ய் ர் ல் வ் ழ் ள் ற் ன் க கா கி கீ கு கூ கெ கே கை கொ கோ கௌ ங ஙா ஙி ஙீ ஙு ஙூ ஙெ ஙே ஙை ஙொ ஙோ ஙௌ ச சா சி சீ சு சூ செ சே சை சொ சோ சௌ ஞ ஞா ஞி ஞீ ஞு ஞூ ஞெ ஞே ஞை ஞொ ஞோ ஞௌ ட டா டி டீ டு டூ டெ டே டை டொ டோ டௌ ண ணா ணி ணீ ணு ணூ ணெ ணே ணை ணொ ணோ ணௌ த தா தி தீ து தூ தெ தே தை தொ தோ தௌ ந நா நி நீ நு நூ நெ நே நை நொ நோ நௌ ப பா பி பீ பு பூ பெ பே பை பொ போ பௌ ம மா மி மீ மு மூ மெ மே மை மொ மோ மௌ ய யா யி யீ யு யூ யெ யே யை யொ யோ யௌ ர ரா ரி ரீ ரு ரூ ரெ ரே ரை ரொ ரோ ரௌ ல லா லி லீ லு லூ லெ லே லை லொ லோ லௌ வ வா வி வீ வு வூ வெ வே வை வொ வோ வௌ ழ ழா ழி ழீ ழு ழூ ழெ ழே ழை ழொ ழோ ழௌ ள ளா ளி ளீ ளு ளூ ளெ ளே ளை ளொ ளோ ளௌ ற றா றி றீ று றூ றெ றே றை றொ றோ றௌ ன னா னி னீ னு னூ னெ னே னை னொ னோ னௌ ஸ்ரீ ஜ் ஷ் ஸ் ஹ் க்ஷ் ஶ் ஜ ஜா ஜி ஜீ ஜு ஜூ ஜெ ஜே ஜை ஜொ ஜோ ஜௌ ஷ ஷா ஷி ஷீ ஷு ஷூ ஷெ ஷே ஷை ஷொ ஷோ ஷௌ ஸ ஸா ஸி ஸி ஸு ஸூ ஸெ ஸே ஸை ஸொ ஸோ ஸௌ ஹ ஹா ஹி ஹீ ஹு ஹூ ஹெ ஹே ஹை ஹொ ஹோ ஹௌ க்ஷ க்ஷா க்ஷி க்ஷீ க்ஷு க்ஷூ க்ஷெ க்ஷே க்ஷை க்ஷொ க்ஷோ க்ஷௌ ஶ ஶா ஶி ஶீ ஶு ஶூ ஶெ ஶெ ஶை ஶொ ஶோ ஶௌ ௦ ௧ ௨ ௩ ௪ ௫ ௬ ௭ ௮ ௯ ௰ ௱ ௲ ௳ ௴ ௵ ௶ ௷ ௸ ௹ ௺ ௐ all

 Yes, that is all to it.
 So, if ever you own any Tamil font (yes, whatever be the non-Unicode Tamil font) whose style (of characters) you like very much but all these days you were not able to utilise those pretty-looking characters in it, no more you need to maintain that status-quo.
 Just (JUST ONCE) create a file as above for that particular font and your job is done, for ever.
-Azhagi+ will thereafter transliterate (and also convert) in that non-Unicode Tamil font for you, FOR EVER.
+Azhagi+ will thereafter transliterate in that non-Unicode Tamil font for you, for ever.

 - The steps are given below.
-If you need any clarifications in the steps below, kindly feel free to contact me (even over phone) at any time.
-I will be glad to help you out, to any extent.
-Alternatively, you can contact Mr. Jayaraj too.
+If you need any clarifications in the steps below, kindly read the guidelines for contacting me in contacts.html page and then contact me.
+I will be glad to help you out, to whatever possible extent I can.

 STEPS (to create the text file)